sunchengyu1111/COFFEE/README.md

 L3 cache         |8 MB   |12 MB  |None   |
 RAM              |16 GB  |48 GB  |16 GB  |

+We implement COFFEE using the above hardware platform.

 ## Compile and install
+other super
 ```bash
 $ cd src && make
 ```

 ## Running
 Every executable file has a corresponding .sh file with the same name.
-For example, you can run COFFEE_serial with COFFEE_serial.sh.
+For example, you can run COFFEE_serial with COFFEE_serial.sh in single-node.
 ```bash
 $ sh COFFEE_serial.sh
 ```

 ## Result
 When finishing executing, you can find running time results in .log file with the same name.